BlackJar72/FolkGheist-renderer/README.md

 at least.

-Anyway, while this will have no further development here, anyone interested is free to use parts of it as they like under the MIT license.
+Anyway, while this will have no further development here, anyone interested is free to use parts of it as they like under the MIT license should some part be seen as useful.